cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

 The following spec is an interface specification for sharing deployment and automation scripts of Helm charts and utility applications.

+### User stories

+#### Direct downstream developer

+As a downstream developer of a project that directly depends on kubecf helm chart, I need to have an up-to-date way of deploying, testing, and automating my modifications, without needing to pursue upstream and keep daily track of changes in upstream automation.

+If kubcf chart implements this spec, I will have those tagged together with their release.
+I will reuse automation scripts such as test runs, airgap configurations, private registry settings, etc.
+Also it will be possible for me to inject workarounds that I may upstream later.

+My project also depends on minibroker chart, quarks chart, and in the future on helm caps-registry chart.
+I, as downstream, need to come with a way for to test and automate them together.
+The more charts that implement the spec, the more I can rely on their example-values and automation.

+#### Parallel upstream developer

+I am a developer of kubecf chart.
+My chart doesn't directly depend on stratos chart or caps-registry chart.
+But sometimes they develop automation that I could reuse.
+If they implement this spec, I will have access to their automation in simple, pull-way manner.

 ## Specification